On Erlang ODE approximations of differential equations with distributed time delays: Numerical examples

 \section{Numerical examples}

-In this section, we present two numerical examples that demonstrate how Erlang mixture approximations can be used to approximately analyze and simulate DDEs with distributed time delays.
-In the first example, we use the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE} to perform a numerical bifurcation analysis of the modified logistic differential equation that was also considered in Section~\ref{sec:ex:conv}, and in the second example, we present a Monte Carlo simulation of a molten salt nuclear fission process, which is nonlinear, multivariate, and stiff.
+In this section, we present two numerical examples that demonstrate how Erlang \chgthree{ODE} approximations can be used to approximately analyze and simulate DDEs with distributed time delays.
+In the first example, we use the \chgthree{Erlang ODE approximation} to perform a numerical bifurcation analysis of the modified logistic differential equation that was also considered in Section~\ref{sec:ex:conv}, and in the second example, we present a Monte Carlo simulation of a molten salt nuclear fission process, which is nonlinear, multivariate, and stiff.
 We use high orders, $M$, and strict tolerances in the numerical methods to mitigate any adverse effects on the results.
 However, in many practical contexts, lower orders and less restrictive tolerances can be used with limited effect on the accuracy (see also Section~\ref{sec:ex:conv}).